-The BBA is a 240-credit programme conforming to the Dutch national requirements and European standards.
-The BBA programme is designed to be flexible, allowing students to study at their required pace, as well as allowing students to adapt the practical components of their study (work experience) to the opportunities offered.
-The programme is offered in 4 years, though it can also be followed in the 3-year planned phases by highly motivated students.
+The BBA is a 240-credit programmes conforming to the Dutch national requirements within the Dutch Binary Higher Education System and European standards.
+The programme is designed to be flexible, allowing students to study at their required pace, as well as allowing students to adapt the practical components of their study (work experience) to the opportunities offered.
+The programme is offered in 3- and 4-year tracks, the 3-year track (80 credits per year) can be followed in the 3-yearly planned phases by highly motivated students - this removes the need for the foundation programme that many international students require to study a 3-year bachelor's.